yochaigal/cairn/wip/2e/variable-difficulty.md

 **Freya**: _"What if instead I just knock them unconscious by dropping a tree branch on top of them?
 I have a hand ax in here somewhere."_

 **Warden**: _"That might work.
-You'll need to sprint back a bit, climb a tree and then save STR to determine if you can cut the branch down at just the right moment, without notifying your target.
+You'll need to sprint back a bit, climb a tree, and then save STR to determine if you can cut the branch down at just the right moment, without notifying your target.
 If you fail, you will come down with the branch as well, potentially taking damage and putting yourself in a very vulnerable position."_

-> Freya rushes back down the trail, climbs a tree and begins hacking at one of the branches with her ax.
+> Freya rushes back down the trail, climbs a tree, and begins hacking at one of the branches with her ax.
 She rolls a STR save: a 7, a success!
-She thwacks the branch at just the right moment and it falls atop the lone traveler below her, knocking them unconscious.
+She thwacks the branch at just the right moment, and it falls atop the lone traveler below her, knocking them unconscious.
 Freya steals their clothes and their torch, then sets off down the trail towards the camp.

 ## Combat Is War

 > **Wolfram**, **Lucius**, and **Freya** are on the run from a _detachment_ of twelve city guards [4 HP, 1 Armor, 11 STR, 14 DEX, 12 WIL, short sword (d6)], and they are taking shelter in a burnt-out old outpost at the edge of a forest, accessible only by a single ladder.
 The soldiers each carry a short sword and bow, except for their leader, a tall man with a bright blue epaulet on his shoulder.
-The soldiers know that the party have taken refuge in the outpost, and are talking among themselves at a safe distance away, just North of where the party is hunkering down.
+The soldiers know that the party has taken refuge in the outpost, and are talking among themselves at a safe distance away, just North of where the party is hunkering down.
 The _detachment_ will be treated as a single entity until they take Critical Damage.

-**Warden**: _"The outpost is partly shielded by what remains of its walls, and through the slats you see the soldiers split off: six head towards the Southwest, adjacent to the treeline, while the rest (including the tall man) move Southeast, where the walls are the most damaged.
+**Warden**: _"The outpost is partly shielded by what remains of its walls, and through the slats, you see the soldiers split off: six head towards the Southwest, adjacent to the treeline, while the rest (including the tall man) move Southeast, where the walls are the most damaged.
 It looks like they are planning some kind of pincer attack.
 You have less than a minute to act before they reach the open-side of the shield wall!
 What do you do?"_

 **Wolfram**: _"I was in the military, so I know how this goes.
 That man with the fancy tassel is their leader.
 If we take him out, the rest might flee.
 I'm going to wait until he is as close as possible, then fire my crossbow at him.
 If that leaves me exposed, then so be it!"_